Zigbee Home Automation | Compete Guide 2026

 Can I mix Zigbee devices from different brands?

 Yes, in most setups.
 Home Assistant with ZHA or Zigbee2MQTT supports cross-brand Zigbee devices including IKEA, Sonoff, Aqara, and Philips Hue in the same network.
-The critical exception is the Aqara Hub M3, which only pairs Aqara-branded Zigbee devices.
+The main exception is the Aqara Hub M3, which only pairs Aqara-branded Zigbee devices.

 How many Zigbee devices can one hub support?